Bayesian Functional Generalized Additive Models with Sparsely Observed Covariates: Introduction

 Frequently, the functional data we encounter in practice are not observed on a dense, regularly-spaced grid, but instead on a sparse, irregular grid with measurement error and with some subjects having as little as one or two measurements.
 This type of data is frequently found in the longitudinal data analysis (LDA) literature.
-An overview of the differences between FDA and LDA can be found in \citet{rice2004functional}.
-When the trajectories are not observed on a regular grid, the estimation procedure used in \citet{McLean2012functional} cannot be directly applied.
+An overview of the differences between FDA and LDA can be found in \textcite{rice2004functional}.
+When the trajectories are not observed on a regular grid, the estimation procedure used in \textcite{McLean2012functional} cannot be directly applied.
 In these situations, the semiparametric techniques commonly used in LDA are more appropriate; in this work, we take a linear mixed effects modeling approach.
 Most of the previous work on sparsely observed functional data only considers estimation of the mean and covariance function of the underlying process, with few papers examining regression of a scalar on the sparse trajectories.
-Notable exceptions are \citet{james2002generalized}, \citet{wang2005efficient}, \citet{bigelow2009bayesian}, and \citet{goldsmith2011penalized}.
+Notable exceptions are \textcite{james2002generalized}, \textcite{wang2005efficient}, \textcite{bigelow2009bayesian}, and \textcite{goldsmith2011penalized}.
 To the best of our knowledge, our work is the first to study nonparametric regression with sparse functional data.